hjkim63/Interactive-Lab-Hub/Lab 2/README.md

 <!-- Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required. -->

 Taking the input from peers and revisiting previous brainstorming sessions, I made the following changes to the interaction and system design:
-- Instead of using a webcam to be constantly running in the background, leading to heavy computation loads and user privacy concerns ("user might feel uncomfortable and monitored with a webcam constantly running")
+- Instead of using a webcam to be constantly running in the background, leading to heavy computation loads and user privacy concerns ("user might feel uncomfortable and monitored with a webcam constantly running"), I decided to use the buttons on the display to log the user's sitting times
+- However, this still comes with caveats that the user might notice or remember to press the button to log sitting time.
+I tried adding a white blinking screen as the default screen so that the user notices the device, but this felt distracting.
+Future design iterations could experiment with this initial interaction --how to initiate while not being too invasive or distracting.
 - Provide options to snooze the stretch reminder, in case the user is during a remote meeting or lecture.
 A next step or additional feature for this functionality could be to connect the device to the user's digital calenda (Google Calendar API) to automatically snooze or only give a "gentle nudge" during busy, occupied meeting times.
-- Going beyond simple text displays, using different images to provide users with possible ideas for stretching and additional movement.
+- Going beyond simple text displays, for example using different images to provide users with possible ideas for stretching and additional movement.

 Below is a product introduction and demo video (and screenshots from the demo video):

 ![product_intro_demo_video](https://github.com/hjkim63/Interactive-Lab-Hub/blob/63c6b226137032fe824c7dd5e8009d43031ae5e5/Lab%202/demo.mp4)

 ![demo_screenshots](https://github.com/hjkim63/Interactive-Lab-Hub/blob/35ab06f027b625ddedb4ba980e356122d22fcc01/Lab%202/demo_screenshots.png)